 Of course, Eunice worked so hard to attain the height she is today, including the fact that she recognizes the peculiarity and beauty of the darker skin, which she sets out to enhance.
 Eunice narrated that while she was in the college in US years back, her peers do not easily recognize those God-given qualities which they sometimes taunted her about: the dark skin, the curly thick hair, roving black eyes etc., were what stood her out when she won a beauty pageant.

 Eunice discovered early in life that if you look carefully, there is always something in nothing.
 With this mindset, she recognized that her dark skill was not a disadvantage but rather an advantage and it should be something to cherish.
-She set out to make an inroad into cosmetics for colored people worldwide.
+She set out to make an inroad into cosmetics for coloured people worldwide.
 As a matter of fact, this was the just the impetus she needed to develop her company Nuekie, Inc.

 The company’s purpose is to provide quality dermatological products for ethnic people (i.e. African/African-American, Hispanic, Asian, Middle Eastern, Native American, Pacific Islander).
-Today, Eunice is the President and Chief Cosmetic Chemist of Nuekie – an innovative health and beauty company for people of color as earlier mentioned.
+Today, Eunice is the President and Chief Cosmetic Chemist of Nuekie – an innovative health and beauty company for people of colour as earlier mentioned.

-Giving back to the society is a phrase commonly used by kind-hearted people.
+Giving back to society is a phrase commonly used by kind-hearted people.
 This made Eunice to be engaged in a deep commitment to social causes worldwide which led her to make a positive impact across the globe, specifically in Ghana and the Philippines.
 While in college, Eunice spent her summers working in a village community in Ghana, West Africa implementing the Save a Million Lives HIV/AIDS Education and Prevention Program.

 As the former Miss Black Florida USA, she spent a year promoting her platform Preventing Childhood Obesity and Diabetes through Education and Life Transforming Habits.
 She was able to contribute greatly to her community by inspiring young people to live healthy lifestyles.

 Every human good deed needs a commendation as an encouragement.
-In 2012, Eunice was honored by the World Economic Forum as a Young Global Leader for her professional accomplishments and commitment to society, as well as her potential to contribute to shaping the world.
+In 2012, Eunice was honoured by the World Economic Forum as a Young Global Leader for her professional accomplishments and commitment to society, as well as her potential to contribute to shaping the world.

 The Florida Commission on the Status of Women recognized Eunice with the prestigious 2011 Florida Achievement Award for her commitment to improving the lives of women and families in her community.
 In 2008, Eunice was named by the Tallahassee Democrat newspaper as one of the “25 Women You Need to Know in Tallahassee”.